esa-tu-darmstadt/SCAIE-V-2.0/README.md

 	- interface: WrMyreg.addr
       stage: 1
 ```
 The WrMyreg interface must provide the address in the earliest stage in which a read is allowed.
 Yet, the result may be returned also in later stages.
 Hence, data and address could be in different stages and their schedule is presented separately.
 Based on the above specification, the earliest stage in which a read is allowed is stage 1, the MY_INSTRUCTION reads the state in stage 2 and returns a result in stage 3.
 Address signal is mandatory for arrays.
+When selecting the name of the new state element, please select one such that the standard suported SCAIE-V interfaces don't contain this name.